liquity/dev/README.md

 ## Contract Ownership and Function Permissions

 All the core smart contracts inherit from the OpenZeppelin `Ownable.sol` contract template.
 As such all contracts have a single owning address, which is the deploying address.
-The contract's ownership is renounced either upon deployment, or immediately after its address setter has been called, connecting it to the rest of the core Liquity system.
+The contract's ownership is renounced either upon deployment, or immediately after its address setter has been called, connecting it to the rest of the core Fluidity system.

 Several public and external functions have modifiers such as `requireCallerIsTroveManager`, `requireCallerIsActivePool`, etc - ensuring they can only be called by the respective permitted contract.